 There are times, however, when your application must interact with – *gasp!* – legacy APIs.
 Legacy APIs which might allocate memory before handing off ownership to you, the client.
 This article will discuss clean, convenient ways to ensure that memory allocated from a ‘legacy’ API is reliably placed into a smart pointer.

 Continue reading “Using std::unique_ptr with “Legacy” output APIs”

-Single-instance classes can a useful tool, in object-oriented programming.
+Single-instance classes can be a useful tool, in object-oriented programming.
 Generally, singleton classes are discouraged and categorized as a likely code smell, because they too closely resemble global variables.
 They can lead to tightly-coupled code and hidden dependencies, which makes unit testing difficult.